mathis-group/mathis-group.github.io/research/index.md

 title: Research
 nav:
   order: 1
-  tooltip: Published works
 ---

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

 The Mathis Group studies the origin of living systems, and life detection.
 We also hope to use the insights and tools we develop to better understand the future of our planet and ourselves.
 We're just getting started.
-Below you can find previously published manuscripts from PI Cole Mathis.
 Check back soon to keep up!

 {% include section.html %}

+# Research Focus
+{% include list.html component="card" data="projects" filters="group: featured" %}

+{% include section.html %}

-## Highlighted
+# Highlighted Publications

+{% include citation.html lookup="Self-organization in computation and chemistry: Return to AlChemy" style="rich" %}

 {% include citation.html lookup="Life detection in a universe of false positives" style="rich" %}